entropy-software-io/reflection/README.md

 # C++ Reflection Library
-A no-dependency, C++11 library that allows for both compile time and runtime reflection (plus more!).
+A no-dependency, type-safe, C++11 library that allows for both compile time and runtime reflection (plus more!).
 This library does _not_ require you to add any pre or post build steps to your build pipeline.
 There is no pre-processing sweep of the code.
 It is simply markup and run.